In February 2014, we undertook a high-street audit for Chester-le-Street Business Association.

 Elsewhere, the last three years have seen Chester-le-Street Business Association revamp its website and establish its presence on Twitter and Facebook, sharing useful updates about events and the town’s businesses.

 In terms of parking, there has been some action of late.
-For instance, tickets will be transferable between Chester-le-Street car parks from December 2017, and Durham County Council has experimented with ‘free after 3’ parking before Christmas – though our personal view is that we’d like to see this initiative rolled out all year round, permanently.
+For instance, tickets became transferable between council-run car parks in Chester-le-Street from December 2017, and Durham County Council has experimented with ‘free after 3’ parking in the run-up to Christmas – though our personal view is that we’d like to see this initiative rolled out all year round, permanently.

 — Graham Soult (@soult) March 27, 2017

 Available units within the scheme are generally quite small (less than 2,000 sq ft), but rents advertised by Bradley Hall within the centre do not appear significantly different, per square foot, to comparable premises currently offered on the Front Street.
 Rather, it is the business rates that seem to be one of the biggest barriers to occupancy.

 Assessing the opportunities and limitations around St Cuthbert’s Walk, we argued in November 2017 that:

 Though Front Street has the benefit of better visibility (including many passing buses) and a general buzz that the shopping centre lacks, the desolate feel of St Cuthbert’s Walk seems to be more a function of so many empty units, rather than any lack of footfall.

 So, the potential is there – but redevelopment of St Cuthbert’s Walk to create larger and more desirable modern units, which Front Street has few of, may be the only sensible long-term solution.